mannuelf/mannuelferreira.com_nextjs/_posts/git-submodules.md

 You can leverage GIT as dependency management tool, sort of like NPM is for JavaScript.

-It great fo decoupling code where it makes sense.
+> It's great fo decoupling code where it makes sense.

 I would like to keep a repository of blog posts in its own repo, so that i can pull it into any static site generator.
 So if i decide to move to a new JavaScript Framework its much easier.